Aberdeen Performing Arts

 - Almost all of the Freedom of the City ceremonies have taken place at the Music Hall.
 Among those receiving the accolade have been the Queen, Nelson Mandela, Mikhail Gorbachev, Winston Churchill and Alex Ferguson.

-Nowadays the Music Hall plays host to an ever-widening range of events.
+In recent years, the Music Hall plays host to an ever-widening range of events.
 Programmes of comedy and classical, folk, rock, pop and jazz music are equally at home in the Hall while exhibitions, seminars, conferences, graduations, tea dances and craft fairs all find a professional welcome.

 The Lemon Tree